milutin404/card-game/README.md

-Simple Card Game to get to know Redux and React Hooks.
+Simple Card Game to get familiar with:
+- Redux,
+- React Hooks